ioenotes/ioenotes/content/english/about/_index.md

 Whether you need subject notes, exam preparation materials, or curriculum details, IOE Notes is your trusted companion.

 We continuously expand our repository and improve usability.
 Your feedback is welcome as we strive to enhance IOE Notes for the entire student community.

+We believe in the power of community and collaboration.
+If you'd like to contribute to IOE Notes by sharing your notes, past papers, or by helping improve the platform, please visit our [GitHub repository](https://github.com/ioenotes/ioenotes).

 Thank you for visiting and being a part of IOE Notes!